ayushupneja/2020-sensor-miniproject/Report.md

 ## Task 2: Analysis

 ## Task 3: Design
+Implemented an algorithm to detect anomalies in temperature sensor data.

 A persistent change in temperature does not always indicate a failed sensor.
 External factors can influence temperature in ways that may appear to indicate a failed sensor.
 For example if a sensor was recording temperature near the entrance to a building.
 When people enter or leave the building, the temperature around the entrance may change dramatically.
 This would result in a consistent change in temperature which is to be expected.